rtaruni/middleware-player-interface/test/utests/ReadMe.md

 A CMake library containing fake/stub implementations of class methods, to allow compiling of class under test in isolation; these fakes are common to all tests.

 Implementation can be extended to call a mock instance, to allow testing of expectations.
-For example, see FakePrivateInstancePlayer.cpp where some methods being used by existing tests have been extended to call a mock of PrivateInstancePlayer if the mock has been constructed.
+For example, see FakePrivateInstanceAAMP.cpp where some methods being used by existing tests have been extended to call a mock of PrivateInstanceAAMP if the mock has been constructed.

-The files in here will likely need to be updated for any API changes/additions made to Player modules, otherwise unresolved symbol errors are likely to be seen.
+The files in here will likely need to be updated for any API changes/additions made to AAMP modules, otherwise unresolved symbol errors are likely to be seen.

 ### mocks